kavia-common/motivated-to-do-21614-21648/todo_frontend_react/README.md

 npm start
 ```

-Note: Tailwind CSS builds on `npm run build` automatically.
-For a manual CSS build during development you can run:
+Tailwind CSS is built as part of `npm run build`.
+For a manual CSS build during development:
 ```bash
 npm run build:css
 ```